 Cost-of-Living Adjustment (COLA)

-Although not required by plan rules, the CPF Board has generally granted a COLA when inflation has justified it and the financial condition of The Church Pension Fund Clergy Pension Plan has allowed for it.
+Although not required by plan rules, the CPF Board has generally granted a COLA when inflation has justified it and the financial condition of The Church Pension Fund Clergy Pension Plan (Clergy Pension Plan) has allowed for it.
 While we make our own judgments regarding COLAs, it has been our practice to look to the U.S. Bureau of Labor Statistics’ Consumer Price Index (CPI) as a benchmark to guide our thinking on inflation.
 Many other organizations, such as the Social Security Administration (SSA), look to the CPI when making decisions about COLAs.
-In October, the SSA announced a COLA of 0.3%.
-We realize the SSA’s COLA decision is not a perfect proxy for retiree living expenses in every case, but it is the most well recognized and objective measure available so we continue to see value in referring to it when making our decision.
+In October, the SSA announced a COLA of 2.0%.

-Also, to assist retired clergy with the rising cost of healthcare, the CPF Board recently approved a 2017 subsidy increase of $10 per eligible member/per month1 for the Medicare Supplement Health Plans available through The Episcopal Church Medical Trust.
-The full subsidy for 2017 is $340.
+Also, to assist retired clergy and their spouses with the rising cost of healthcare, the CPF Board recently approved a 2018 subsidy increase of $15 per eligible member/per month1 for the Medicare Supplement Health Plans available through The Episcopal Church Medical Trust (Medical Trust).
+The full subsidy for 2018 is $355.

-Medicare-eligible retired clergy with 20 or more years of Credited Service, as such term is defined under the Clergy Pension Plan (Credited Service), and their eligible spouses will receive the full subsidy.
-Those with 10-19 years of Credited Service will receive a partial subsidy.
-Please visit www.cpg.org/medicare_supplement for details.
-The Medical Trust notified eligible retired clergy and beneficiaries of this enhancement in October, but if you have any questions, please call us at (800) 480-9967, Monday – Friday, 8:30AM – 8:00PM ET, excluding holidays.
+Medicare-eligible retired clergy with 20 or more years of Credited Service, as such term is defined under the Clergy Pension Plan, and their eligible spouses will receive the full subsidy.
+Those with 10–19 years of Credited Service will receive a partial subsidy.
+Please visit Medicare Supplement for details.
+The Medical Trust notified eligible retired clergy and their eligible spouses of this enhancement in October, but if you have any questions, please call us at (800) 480-9967, Monday – Friday, 8:30AM – 8:00PM ET, excluding holidays.

 We are fortunate to serve those who serve the Church and are grateful to be able to enhance your benefits.
 We wish you a blessed Advent season.